basicterminal/PremiumDankFarmer/README.md

 If you dont want all your tokens disabled, use proxies, I didnt have a proxy feature in this.. but I am working on it..
 ### Tokens
 You need atleast 9 or more tokens for the bot to be used properly.
 Since the discord bot, dank memer, has a cooldown of 45 seconds, using over 9 tokens basically bypasses it.
 It rotates through all the tokens, 1 at a time, with a 5 second rotation speed.

-## Creator
-I am [Avalanche](https://github.com/AvalancheDiscord), but also known as Westside, I am the official creator of this script.
-Any other person is lying.